 If you live in warm and humid areas, your chainsaw may not start after 15-30 minutes.
 “Why is this the case?” you may ask?
 The carburetor becomes vapor-locked, which happens whenever hot gas evaporates in the carburetor, thus preventing the fuel from entering it.

 To solve the carburetor issue, flip the saw to the side area so that you can loosen the gas cap and lessen tank pressure.
 As a result, the fuel should fill up the tank, and your saw should begin functioning once again.

 If you plan to cut trees with immense height, using high-powered cordless pole saw is advisable.

 Examine the Chains

 Your Poulan chain may not experience startup problems anymore, but the chains may not be cutting as well as they should.
-If the chains are not working properly, you may need to keep an eye on the chain brake.
+If the chains are not working properly or the chain goes to wrong direction, you may need to keep an eye on the chain brake.
 It should automatically stay attached to the chains when sudden movements occur.